ractodev/MovieFinder/README.md

 **Project file structure:**
+- **Directory public**
+  - Note: to start app launch login.html
-- **login.html**: handles google auth and redirects to main html file "index.html."
+    - login.html: handles google auth and redirects to main html file "index.html."
-- **index.html**: handles the main render (using Vue).
+    - index.html: handles the main render (using Vue).
 The dataModel is initialized, the firebase load/save and the app.js is called.
 - **Directory src**
   - Directory js
     - Directory firebase